 Your children’s ministry team won’t want to miss your meetings with these fun and creative teacher training meetings!

 Ahhh…training meetings.
-You plan.
-You show up early.
-You wait.
-You watch the clock.
+You plan and show up early.
+You wait and watch the clock.
 Eventually a handful of your most devoted teachers trickles in.
 As you lead the training, in the back of your mind you wonder whether your bulletin printed the wrong date or if aliens have landed somewhere in the neighborhood and that’s why more people aren’t coming.